Code-Institute-Submissions/stream-two-data-centric-python-recipme/README.md

 3. I tested the site across different devices in real world scenarios.
 Mobiles, Tablets, Laptops, and Desktops etc..
 4. I asked third party users to use the application to gather feedback and make alterations to the UI.
 5. I used W3C code validator to pass HTML, CSS and JS.
+6. I tested the application across multiple desktop browsers including Firefox, Chrome, Opera and Safari and all is well with these browsers.
+However, I am aware of some styling issues with IE and Edge.

 ## Authors